 An Individual Savings Account (ISA) is a Government savings scheme that allows you to save tax free.
-The Government will set a limit on how much you can save in an ISA each tax year.
+The Government set a limit of how much you can save in an ISA each tax year.
 The ISA allowance for the current tax year is £20,000.

 Types of ISAs

 There are several types of ISAs which are detailed below.

 Cash ISA: An account that allows anyone aged 16 or over to save up to the annual adult ISA allowance without paying tax.
-You will find that many organisations have varying withdrawal restrictions linked to their Cash ISAs.
-Here at the tipton, our Branch ISA allows you to withdraw money whenever you need to.
+You'll find that many organisations have varying withdrawal restrictions linked to their Cash ISAs.
+Here at the Tipton, our Branch ISA allows you to withdraw money whenever you need to.

 Help to Buy: ISA: An ISA designed to help first time buyers save to move into their first home.
 When you close your account to buy your first home, the Government will give you a 25% boost on your savings.
 For more information on this scheme, visit the Government's website.
 This scheme was withdrawn on 30 November 2019.

 Stocks and Shares ISA: These ISAs are designed for savers who are looking to invest over a longer period of time and prepared to accept the risks of investing in the stock market.
 Through our partnership with Wren Sterling, we can arrange for you to speak with a Wren Sterling Financial Adviser who can offer advice on investing in Stocks and Shares ISAs.
 To speak with an adviser simply complete our online contact form or call one of our branch offices to make an appointment.

-Each tax year, the Government will set a limit on the amount of money you can save in your ISA.
+Each tax year, the Government set a limit on the amount of money you can save in your ISA.
 If you do not reach this limit, the allowance will not rollover to the following tax year.